|Home » Products » Reviews » The Bad

 Why is this important?
 It should be obvious to anyone capable of reading between the lines, and was included precisely for this purpose.

 - 'Really, truly fixed 10.3 bug...
-Really' implies there is a serious credibility issue.
+Really' implies there's a serious credibility issue.

 - The boot volume might appear twice?
 Seriously: this takes some really dipshit coding to accomplish.